Canada revitalizes measures for Iranians to obtain work permit extensions

 Is this policy a continuation of the previous measures for Iranians?

-While this policy follows closely on the heels of the recent expiry of the "temporary public policy for nationals of Iran in Canada", with the intention of continuing to offer special provisions to Iranians in Canada, the current policy is notably narrower in both scope and provisions than the measures that it replaced.
+While this policy follows closely on the heels of the recent expiry of the "temporary public policy for nationals of Iran in Canada", with the intention of continuing to offer special provisions to Iranians nationals, the current policy is notably narrower in both scope and provisions than the measures that it replaced.

 Most obviously, the current policy: